Comparison · 8 min read

 With Xibo you install a native player app on a device you provide; with ChannelOS the TV’s own browser is the player, so there’s nothing to install.
 Xibo doesn’t sell a media-player box, but it isn’t browser-based either — it distributes dedicated player software per platform (Xibo for Windows, Android, Samsung Tizen and LG webOS, plus Linux and ChromeOS) that downloads content from the CMS and plays it locally.
 The Windows player is free and open-source; the Android, Tizen and webOS players are commercial and need a paid Xibo Software Licence per device.

 ChannelOS runs as a web page in the TV’s own browser — Android TV, Google TV, webOS, Fire TV or a browser on an HDMI stick, even a laptop in kiosk mode.
 You open play.channelos.tv on the screen, scan the on-screen code from your phone, and it’s live in about two minutes.
-No box, no app to sideload, no per-device licence.
+No box, no per-device licence.

 Why it matters: Xibo’s local caching gives you reliable offline playback, but it also means provisioning and updating a player app on every device.
 With ChannelOS the “player” is already on the TV.